BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-I once read a post online in which the poster opined something like that "cozy is the best human feeling".
+I once read a post online in which the poster opined something like that "cozy is the best human feeling". --TODO: find citation
 </p>

 <p>
-Her description of the protean majesty of starting a fire with tinder and flint:
+Sam recounting the protean majesty of starting a fire with tinder and flint:
 <blockquote>
 I must say this now about that first fire.
 It was magic.
 Out of dead tinder and grass and sticks came a live warm light.
 It cracked and snapped